christosgalano/bruh/README.md

 It offers two main commands: [**scan**](#scan) and [**update**](#update).

+> **NOTE**: bruh does not validate if your current resource declaration matches with the new API schema.

 ### Scan

 The scan command parses the given bicep file or directory, fetches the latest API versions for each Azure resource referenced in the file(s),